Northwestern vs. Ohio NCAA Football Odds, Plays and Insights | September 25, 2021

 Ohio Stats and Trends

-- The Bobcats have been underdogs by 15 points or more one time this year and have not covered the spread once.
+- The Bobcats have yet to cover the spread this year when underdogs by 14.5 points or more.

-- Ohio's games this year have hit the over on two of three set point totals (66.7%).
+- Ohio's games this year have gone over the total in two out of three opportunities (66.7%).

-- The Bobcats have two giveaways this season, while the Wildcats have five takeaways .
+- The Bobcats have turned the ball over two times, three fewer times than the Wildcats have forced turnovers (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.